By Marvin Sands

 What else is really scary is that there are non-elected radicals who have very deep pockets who are financially supporting this cause.
 This should be a deep concern for all Americans.
 Since the Citizens United decision by the U.S. Supreme Court, unfettered amounts of money can be driven across the political spectrum without any knowledge of where it came from or how much was contributed to any certain deliberative agenda.
 This is the perfect example of money being the root of all evil – in this case, the evil attacks on our system of government just to get one’s own way and the people be dammed.

 So what is the solution to a better America?
 Quite simply it is we the people.
 And although it seems simple enough, is it?
 Bankrolled candidates need to be thoroughly scrutinized by the electorate to ensure that they meet the high standards of our system of government if they want to serve the people and the citizens of their communities, states and the federal government.
 Just saying the so-called “right things” is not enough.
 They need to prove they have the right stuff and they mean what they say.

-Page 2 of 2 - Then it is up to the electorate to go to the polls and vote and make their voices and concerns heard, loud and clear.
+Then it is up to the electorate to go to the polls and vote and make their voices and concerns heard, loud and clear.
 Staying home and not voting is a sure bet that the wrong person will get elected to the wrong office and not ensure a better government and way of life for our country.